MogahidGaffar/Laravel-vue-Starter-Kit-Dashboard/README.md

 I am excited about the possibilities this starter kit opens up for future projects and collaborations.

-I invite you to evaluate the project by giving it ⭐️;
+I invite you to evaluate the project on my GitHub account by giving it ⭐️;

 every rating contributes to improving the project and encourages me to continue developing more!